Meet our Team

 Dr Kiley has been the Director of Epilepsy services at the RAH since 2001.
 She has an active interest in Women and Epilepsy, Status Epilepticus and EEG.
 At the RAH she runs the Epilepsy Clinic and Video-EEG telemetry unit.
 Dr Kiley is currently the immediate past president of Epilepsy Society of Australia.
 She is a former member of the Council of the Australian and New Zealand Association of Neurologists (ANZAN), having served as honorary Treasurer for 6 years.
 She is currently the National Chair of the ANZAN Education and Training Committee.

-Dr David Schultz
+A/Prof. Dr David Schultz

 Dr Joseph Frasca